nh-server/switch-guide/docs/user_guide/all/sd_preparation.md

 **Issue with Windows**

-Windows often sets unintended archive bits on folders when copying to FAT32, which the switch can't interpret properly.
+Windows often sets unintended archive bits on folders when copying to FAT32, which the Switch can't interpret properly.
 To fix these unintended archive bits do this on the Switch:

 Boot into Hekate, then press Tools ➜ Arch bit • RCM Touch • Pkg1/2 ➜ Fix Archive Bit.